-That’s why we turned to the teachers at The Coding Space for their suggestions on how to combine learning with movement.
-Our traditional in-person classes utilize hands-on STEAM-based activities to help students connect with each other, get a break from their computers, and reinvigorate focus.
+That’s why we turned to our teachers at The Coding Space, a Private Prep partner, for their suggestions on how to combine learning with movement.
+Our virtual summer camp experience, Camp Coding Space Online, utilizes hands-on, STEM-based activities to help students connect with each other, get a break from their computers, and reinvigorate focus.
 Many of these activities translate wonderfully to the home environment and may even spark an interest in coding in your youngster.
 We recommend spending at least 15 minutes per day on STEM-based activities, but these games are so fun, we bet the play—and learning—will continue well beyond that.
 Here are some of our favorites:

 Code the Kid (2-6 players)